secwexen/aapp-mart/README.md

 By combining **AI-driven attack path prediction** with **autonomous red team simulations**, AAPP-MART provides organizations with a forward-looking security posture, not just reactive alerts.

+## Use Cases

+AAPP-MART is designed for:
+- **Security researchers** → to simulate adversarial behavior and validate defenses.
+- **Enterprise security teams** → to forecast attack paths and strengthen controls.
+- **Academia** → for studying AI-driven threat modeling and red-team automation.
+- **Developers** → to integrate predictive security insights into custom workflows.

 ## Docs & Resources

 Detailed guides and references are also available in the repository: